Tourniquet/life/life.md

 - ~2009 Learn a bit of Top Pascal
 - 18/09/2009 My wonderful girlfriend, Jenni ❤️
 - 08/2010-06/2011 Software Engineering Apprenticeship at ZLI
-- 02/2011 Learn some C
-- 03/2011 Get introduced to linux (Suse), discover Vim
-- 04/2011 Get into PHP/MySQL/HTML
+- 08/2011-6/2014 Software Engineering Apprenticeship at SWITCH
+- ~2011 fall in love with Linux, Vim and the command line
-- 06/2011 Sell a website with a homebrew CMS
+- 06/2011 Sell a website with a homebrew PHP CMS
 - 25/06/2011 Set up my own Debian server
-- 08/2011-6/2014 Software Engineering Apprenticeship at SWITCH
 - 08/2011 Do first OO programming in Java
 - 08/2011 Get my first laptop (MBP8.1)
-- 08/2011-08/2011 Learn to love the command line, Vim
-- 01/2012 Java Web development on Tomcat
-- 01/2013 Implement a Bounce Mail Handler in Perl
 - 23/4/2013 Get my driver's license
-- 05/2013 Java Web development on JBoss/JSF
 - 5/2014 Get an EBCL Certificate
-- 3/6/2014 Berufsmaturitaet
+- 3/6/2014 Berufsmatura
 - 08/2014-06/2017 Bachelor's Degree in Computer Science at Hochschule für Technik Rapperswil
 - 6/2015 Civil Service at REMAR
 - 08/2016-12/2016 Develop a Hardware Abstraction Tier for Berlinger
-- 02/2017-2019 Run [HiveWatch](https://hivewatch.ch), a beehive analysis platform
+- 02/2017-~ Run [HiveWatch](https://hivewatch.ch), a beehive analysis platform
+- 06/2017 Win challange for Best Jassbot 2017 at Zühlke
 - 10/2017-04/2018 Civil Service at Stiftung SWO
-- 05/2018-2019 Run [BuuronTour](https://www.buurontour.ch/) app, a local grocery subscription platform
+- 05/2018-~ Run [BuuronTour](https://www.buurontour.ch/) app, a local grocery subscription platform
 - 10/2018-01/2019 More Civil Service at Stiftung SWO
 - 03/2019-07/2019 Road trip around Australia